Canyon Eye

 Cataract Symptoms & Causes

-When to see a doctor:
+When to See a Doctor

 • Foggy or blurry vision

-• Loss of contrast
+• Reduced contrast sensitivity

-• Difficulty seeing in dim lights
+• Difficulty seeing in dim lighting

-• Glare from sun and headlights
+• Glare from sunlight or headlights

 • Poor night vision